All Episodes

 I had nothing to do with this.

-But if you go back and if you listen to the bite here, um impugning their good intentions and their integrity.
+But if you go back and if you listen to the bite here, impugning their good intentions and their integrity.

 What has Ms. Pelosi and her party been doing to the military personnel serving in Iraq for the past four years?

-Impuging their integrity and their good intentions.
+Impugning their integrity and their good intentions.

 And of course, what did that do to the dignity of the debate?

-The debate over the uh the war in Iraq.
+The debate over the war in Iraq.

-At hate radio, nobody made a vicious attack on the frost family.
+At Hate Radio, nobody made a vicious attack on the Frost family.

 Ms. Pelosi, there was no attack.

-This is what I mean by these people, liberals cannot flourish unless they have a monopoly.
+This is what I mean by these people, liberals, cannot flourish unless they have a monopoly.

-They they would love to be able to make you believe that the Bush administration doesn't want kids like the Frost kids to get help when they already got it from the very program.
+They would love to be able to make you believe that the Bush administration doesn't want kids like the Frost kids to get help when they already got it from the very program.

 The president dealt with this at a press conference today.

-He's looking 500,000 poor kids are not presently covered.
+He said, look, 500,000 poor kids are not presently covered.

 I want to increase the bill so that those 500,000 are covered.